artsy/artsy.github.io/_posts/2013-08-27-introduction-to-aws-opsworks.markdown

 For example, the recipes that set up an HAProxy instance look like this:

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/haproxy_recipes.png" title="Built-in recipes for the HAProxy layer" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/haproxy_recipes.png %}

 ### Overriding configuration "attributes"

 Chef cookbooks accept parameters in the form of "node attributes."
 The default attributes will serve you well in most cases.
 To override them, edit the stack's [_custom Chef JSON_](http://docs.aws.amazon.com/opsworks/latest/userguide/workingstacks-json.html).
 For example, to configure Unicorn to run 8 workers instead of 16 and Memcached to bind to port 11212 instead of 11211, you'd enter the following for your stack's custom JSON:

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/custom_json.png"  title ='{"rails:" {"max_pool_size": 8}, "memcached": {"port": 11212}}' %}
+{% expanded_img url="/images/2013-08-27-introduction-to-aws-opsworks/custom_json.png" %}

 ### Custom cookbooks

 If setting node attributes isn't sufficient, you can go further and override the files written out by your layer's recipes.
 Simply toggle the _Use custom Chef cookbooks_ option in your stack settings and provide a link to a git, subversion, S3, or HTTP location for your [custom cookbooks](http://docs.aws.amazon.com/opsworks/latest/userguide/workingcookbook-installingcustom-enable.html).

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/custom_cookbooks.png" title="Enabling custom cookbooks" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/custom_cookbooks.png" title="Enabling custom cookbooks" %}

 Your custom cookbooks bundle can also contain original or [borrowed](http://docs.opscode.com/essentials_cookbooks.html) recipes that perform any other custom configuration.
 Tell OpsWorks when to run your recipes by associating them with the desired events in your layer settings.
 For example, we use custom recipes at our Rails layer's _setup_ stage to perform additional Nginx configuration, install a JavaScript runtime, and send logs to [Papertrail](https://papertrailapp.com/).

-{% include expanded_img.html url="/images/2013-08-27-introduction-to-aws-opsworks/custom_recipes.png" title="custom Chef recipes" %}
+{% expanded_img /images/2013-08-27-introduction-to-aws-opsworks/custom_recipes.png" title="custom Chef recipes" %}

 OpsWorks shares details about the entire stack with recipes via node attributes, allowing custom recipes to connect to other instances as required.